Samu (wrestler): Extreme Championship Wrestling (1996)

-Independent circuit (1996–present)
+Later career (1996–2022)

-After leaving ECW Samu worked for a number of independent organizations both as a singles wrestler and alongside Matt Anoa'i who worked under names such as Matty Smalls and Rosey. winning titles in WWC and ISPW.
+After leaving ECW Samu worked for a number of independent organizations both as a singles wrestler and alongside Matt Anoaʻi who worked under names such as Matty Smalls and Rosey. winning titles in WWC and ISPW.
+On December 15, 1997, he made a appearance in WCW with his cousin Sam Fatu losing to Curtis Thompson and Todd Champion in a dark match for Monday Night Nitro.
 Samu also became a regular in his father's World Xtreme Wrestling Promotion and has held the WXW World title five times.
 Samu won the New World Wrestling Undisputed Brass Knuckles Championship on October 28, 2006 and is a part-time instructor at his father's and uncle's “Wild Samoan Training Facility" On March 31, 2007, Samu and Rosey inducted The Wild Samoans, Afa and Sika into the WWE Hall of Fame.

 On November 29, 2014 Samu and his son Lance Anoaʻi teamed with former RAGE partner Quinn Magnum in a six-man tag match against Payton Graham, Stryder and Jack Pollock.
 Samu was also inducted into PWX's Circle Of Respect, its version of a hall of fame.

+Retirement (2022–present)

-On February 10, 2022, Samu signed a "nostalgia contract" with WWE.
+On February 10, 2022, Samu signed a "Legends" contract with WWE.

+He came out of retirement on April 5, 2024 teaming with his son, Lance, defeating the Full Blooded Italians, Little Guido and Tommy Rich at BCW A Tribute To The Extreme 2 in Philadelphia.